With more healthcare providers relying on smart devices to engage with patients, the risk of IoT in...

-Healthcare's Lag In Information Security Has Cost the Industry
+Lag In Healthcare Data Security Has Cost the Industry

-It is no secret that the healthcare industry has been behind in information security advancements in comparison to other industries.
+It is no secret that healthcare data security has been lacking in comparison to other industries.
 With the heavy increase in cyberattacks and security breaches over the last couple of years, the healthcare industry has shown to be no less susceptible to IT security risks than other industries.
 In 2015, KPMG conducted a survey of 223 healthcare executives and found that nearly 80 percent of their IT had been compromised by cyberattacks.
 Additionally, according to KPMG, “the healthcare industry is behind other industries in protecting its infrastructure and electronic protected health information.”

 Adam Greene of the law firm Davis Wright Tremaine recently said in a CareersInfoSecurity.com article, “Healthcare entities have historically lagged behind many other industries with respect to how much budget is spent on information security.
 But the last few years have really highlighted the substantial damage that information security breaches can cause, demonstrating a much higher return on investment for robust information security controls.”